0xa1d/0xa1d.github.io/cheatsheet.md

 ## Privesc

-Tools are here to help enumerate, but you should definitely do manual enumeration as well
+Tools can help to find the way to privesc, but they shouldn't substitute manual enumeration.
+Make sure to always verify their result manually.

 ### Tools